Cross-Disciplinary Scholarly Research

 Cheng Chung-ying & the Revival of Eastern Management Philosophy

-In the academic wave of comprehensive Eastern management philosophy revival, the late Chinese-American philosopher Cheng Chung-ying (1935–2024) was one of the most academically authoritative pioneers.
-He was the master who formally introduced Chinese philosophy into Western academia and achieved its systematic construction.
-Cheng dedicated his extensive academic career to Chinese logic, I Ching philosophy, and Neo-Confucianism, directly applying his profound onto-hermeneutics to solving modern organizational challenges.
+In the revival of Eastern management philosophy, the late Chinese-American philosopher Cheng Chung-ying (1935–2024) was an influential figure.
+He helped introduce Chinese philosophy into Western academia and contributed to its systematic discussion.
+Cheng worked on Chinese logic, I Ching philosophy, and Neo-Confucianism, applying onto-hermeneutics to modern organizational questions.

-The Five-Dimensional Core of C-Theory & Its Transcendence of Microeconomics
+The Five-Dimensional Core of C-Theory & Its Management Vocabulary

 Centrality